In the Mood For Kopitiam

 We sat on chairs whose seats and backs were made of thin multi-coloured rubber cords.
 It had been a long time since I’d encountered chairs like them.
 An age ago I’d seen them on our neighbours’ terrace.
 Families used them with the utmost caution so the rubber cords didn’t snap or hang down like the long aerial roots of banyan trees.
 Back then owning such chairs was an indicator of how respectable a family was.
 My own family never had beautiful but easily-broken things like that.

-When combined with the café’s tables – wooden, except for their glass tops – the décor was nostalgia-triggering.
+When combined with the café’s tables—wooden, except for their glass tops—the décor was nostalgia-triggering.
 The feeling was like stopping in for lunch at the house of your mother’s uncle who’s a retired employee of an oil company.
 The tables and walls were decorated with slogans and proverbs, pearls of wisdom, inspirational advice or anecdotes in Bahasa Indonesia: pictures accompanyng the words appeared to be taken from Microsoft Office 98 stock images.
-The whole vibe felt the rough equivalent of meeting Mario Teguh, the 66 year old Indonesian motivational speaker who has prominently reprimanded young people, except in a friendlier form – all the aesthetics and ethos of baby boomers was present here, yet manifested in a way that didn’t make me feel I was being lectured.
+The whole vibe felt the rough equivalent of meeting Mario Teguh, the 60-something Indonesian motivational speaker who has prominently reprimanded young people, except in a friendlier form—all the aesthetics and ethos of baby boomers were present here, yet manifested in a way that didn’t make me feel I was being lectured.

 The café served up various Malay dishes like nasi lemak, nasi timbel, kaya toast (with coconut jam as filling) and mie lendir noodles.
 Indonesian dishes like soto, sayur asam and ayam bakar were available too.